IntersectMBO/cardano-node/doc/getting-started/install.md

 * A recent version of Linux.

 The node can be built and run on other operating systems, including Windows and MacOSX, but there are performance advantages that mean that stake pool operators are recommended to use Linux.
+If you are building on Windows, we recommend using WSL2 under Windows 10.
+This provides a development and execution environment that is very similar to Ubuntu.

 #### Install dependencies